hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 * communicate the structure and reactivity of organic molecules using drawing and naming conventions;
 * analyze bonding and its consequences on molecular structure and reactivity of organic molecules; and
-* analyze the interplay between electronic, steric, and orbital interactions to predict the reactivity and properties of organic molecules and reactive intermediates (carbocations, radicals, anions, etc.).
+* analyze the interplay between electronic amd steric interactions as well as stereochemistry to predict the reactivity and properties of organic molecules and reactive intermediates (carbocations, radicals, anions, etc.).

 Concepts and skills listed above will be further developed and reinforced in CHEM 128B.
 Upon successful completion of CHEM 128B students will be able to: